Looking for a dry bag to keep your gear dry and dirt-free on your next outdoor adventure?

 The Unigear Dry Bag is best used as a lightweight all-rounder when you do not expect it to be submerged in water for too long.
 Stick your phone, camera, dry clothes and map in it for a day hike and do not be afraid to splash through that stream with your lightweight dry bag.

-If all you need is to carry and protect your personal items such as phone, car keys and a trail map, then we recommend the Zacro Universal Waterproof Pouch, winner of the Best Personal Dry Bag award.
+If all you need is to carry and protect your personal items such as phone, car keys and a trail map, then we recommend the Zacro Universal Pouch with waist strap, winner of the Best Personal Dry Bag award.

 Zacro sells the pouch as two-pack: the blue pouch is slightly larger and has three zipper locks, whilst the black pouch is marginally smaller and features two zipper locks.
 An IPX8 rating will ensure that your phone or Ipad mini stays safe and dry, and an adjustable waist belt ensures that the pouch sits comfortably around your waist.